-On previous visits we did not get up to Tachupol Square, the city’s original main square, with Dattatreya Temple found at its east end and the Bhimsen Temple on the east.
+On previous visits we did not get up to Tachupal Square, the city’s original main square, with Dattatreya Temple found at its east end and the Bhimsen Temple on the east.
 As well, there are now a couple of museums, one highlighting woodcarving and the other brass and bronze metalwork.
 This time I will take the time – and perhaps even find a guesthouse on the square to overnight.
 The Peacock Guest House gets great reviews and might be my choice.
 Check back in a few months for some images!

 4. Potters’ Square

 The last of the major squares of Bhaktapur that tourists wander through is Potters’ Square.
 Other than the clay pots drying in the sun in the middle of the square, there are many handicrafts stores and a few cafés.
 Time to sit down and take a break from the multi-storeyed temples and stone sculptures of Hindu gods and goddesses!

 In fact, Bhaktapur has dozens of smaller squares with a more workaday feel to them.
 Come to think of it, maybe two nights in Bhaktapur would give me more time to wander around and decompress after the manic activity of the Thamel district in Kathmandu.

 The Impact of the 2015 Earthquakes:

 Bhaktapur was severely rattled in April 2015 and then again a few days later.
 Thousands of inhabitants lost their homes since they either collapsed completely or were rendered unsafe to live in because of damage to the foundation or walls.
 Often the damage is not visible from the street – you could be looking at an intact and untouched front facade of a house but the interior may well have collapsed.
 It makes the loss of a couple of temples on Durbar Square inconsequential in comparison.